Voice & Live Sessions

 Pre-configured SessionConfig

-For advanced scenarios (custom auth, proxy, etc.), build the config yourself
+For advanced scenarios (custom auth, VPC-SC private endpoints, etc.), build

 use gemini_genai_rs::prelude::*;